DirkJanJansen/Pandora-Enterprise_Resource_Planning/Program frontends translated to English/Readme.txt

-submenus from Calculation works internally are translated to English (added 27-02-2023) submenus from Calculation works externally are translated to English (added 28-02-2023) submenus from Payroll Administration are translated to English (added 02-03-2023) submenus from Bookkeeping are translated to English (added 02-03-2023) submenus from Stock management are translated to English (added 02-03-2023) submenus from Management Information are translated to English (added 02-03-2023)
+submenus from Calculation works internally are translated to English (added 27-02-2023) submenus from Calculation works externally are translated to English (added 28-02-2023) submenus from Payroll Administration are translated to English (added 02-03-2023) submenus from Accounting are translated to English (added 02-03-2023) submenus from Stock management are translated to English (added 02-03-2023) submenus from Management Information are translated to English (added 02-03-2023) submenus from Maintenance are translated to English (added 02-03-2023) submenus from Reprinting of Forms are translated to English (added 02-03-2023)

-In the coming period other submenu's will follow.
+With this last items the translation is finished!

 To implement overwrite the existing programs with the translated ones.